brlivsky/helmet-detection-yolo/README.md

 2. Downloaded the dataset
 3. Converted the videos to image frames (code given)
 4. Annotated around 1000+ images manually using LabelImg, the more the merrier
-5. Uploaded the dataset (images + annotation file) to the Drive associated with Colab (Sorry, I don't have labeled images in the drive, though I have it in my PC)
+5. Uploaded the dataset (images + annotation file) to the Drive associated with Colab (Sorry, I don't have labeled images in the drive, though I have it on my PC)
 6. Used pretrained weights of COCO dataset to initialize the model (refer orginal repo)
 7. Trained on the new dataset uploaded
 8. Downloaded the weights and ran detection on PC